Time For A Reality Check

 - What would I like to do in the future and in what industry?

-- What is your timeline to move?
+- What is my timeline to make this move?

-Recruiter secrets: Do your homework and get to know the market
+Do your homework and know the market

 Let us help you learn Japanese